W4Labs/oso-web3-plugin-docs/README.md

 ## 3. Reading Smart Contract Variables

-The `useContractRead` hook from the Wagmi library allows you to fetch data from smart contracts without changing the state.
+The `useContractRead` hook from the Wagmi library lets you fetch data from smart contracts without changing the state.
 For detailed usage instructions and examples, consult the [useContractRead documentation](https://wagmi.sh/react/hooks/useContractRead).

 ```javascript
 import { useContractRead } from 'wagmi';